Wakilu/Data_Science_Portfolio/README.md

 * The data set contains fraudulent transactions.

 **Objective**

-Improve the financial fraud detection system by building a machine learning model and identifying the best machine learning model to predict online payment fraud.
+* Improve the financial fraud detection system by building a machine learning model and identifying the best machine learning model to predict online payment fraud.

+# Project 2: Product Uptake
+The data is related to direct marketing campaigns of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to assess if the product (bank term deposit) would be (or not) subscribed.

+**Problem statement**
+* Predict if the customer will subscribe to a term deposit